reinacchi/seria/README.md

 ## Useful Links

 - [The official Seria Revolt server](https://rvlt.gg/g65YG8CA) - A place where you can receive support and updates.
+- [The website](https://seria.2rkf.me) - The official website and documentation for Seria.

 ## License